dehanjl/ga-perf/README.md

-# Genetic Algorithm Performance Benchmark
+# Genetic Algorithm Performance Micro-Benchmark

 The idea is to implement various versions of a [Genetic Algorithm](https://en.wikipedia.org/wiki/Genetic_algorithm) intended to solve the [Travelling Salesman Problem](https://en.wikipedia.org/wiki/Travelling_salesman_problem).
-The goal is to implement the same algorithm in various langauages. in order to compare their performance.
+The goal is to implement the same algorithm in various languages. in order to compare their performance.
 Furthermore this serves as an excuse to try multiple languages and learn how to use them as efficiently as possible.

 ## The World
 The world consists of some number of fixed points, and an agent must find the shortest path for visiting all points in this world.